prthvk/food-space/README.md

 You can sign in and add the restaurants in the favourites page.

-P.S. - I had started with JustBooks api but the api itself was too limited and couldn't do more with it.
-So, I asked for a change of api and did with zomato api.
+P.S. - Check the Zomato developer site for API keys as they could have expired

 # Spa